Shortcuts

 Schedulers translate portable AppDefs into backend-specific jobs.
 This page covers the built-in schedulers, the custom scheduler interface, and config options (StructuredOpts vs runopts).

-Each scheduler translates a scheduler-agnostic AppDef into a native job format (Kubernetes Job, Slurm sbatch, AWS Batch job, etc.) and manages the job lifecycle.
+Each scheduler translates a scheduler-agnostic AppDef into a native job format (Kubernetes Job, Slurm sbatch, etc.) and manages the job lifecycle.
 Because the interface is pluggable, you switch backends without changing application code.
 TorchX ships with schedulers for:

 • Local development: local_cwd, local_docker